-- Don’t worry about exact time with the initial rising of this easy focaccia bread.
+- Don't worry about exact time with the initial rising of this easy focaccia bread.
 I have done as little as eight hours and as much as 24.
 Your results will be wonderful as long as it rises at least 8 hours.
 The second rise (in the pan) should be at least 2 hours (or until the dough has nicely risen).
 If your kitchen is really warm, it may take a bit less time.
-Rather than using an exact time, use the appearance of the dough – it should be close to filling the pan.
+Rather than using an exact time, use the appearance of the dough as your guide - it should be close to filling the pan.

 - Don't be shy when you "dimple" the dough, just before baking.
 You want to poke your fingers in all the way to the bottom of the pan and actually make little holes with your fingers.
 This will ensure nice deep dimples that won't disappear in the oven.

 - Dry or fresh herbs can be used to top this bread.
 I like to use dry Italian seasoning or fresh rosemary or thyme.
 Chives and sage would also be delicious.

 - Use flaky sea salt to top this bread.
 It gives a nice little crunch and a pretty presentation.
 I like Maldon.
-It’s more expensive than kosher or regular salt but a box will go a long way.
-Use it as a “finishing” salt rather than an everyday salt.
+It's more expensive than kosher or regular salt but a box will go a long way.
+Use it as a "finishing" salt rather than using everyday salt.